dominikrappaport/tf_wch2025/README.md

-# Athletes per country in the 2025 Track and Field World Championship Tokyo
+# Athletes per country in the 2025 Track and Field World Championships Tokyo

 ## Author